cuny-sps-msda-data622-2017fall/homework-3-jelikish/README.md

 Fast deployment, minimal time required for this setup, do not have to deal with docker migration which can be a painful process

 Weaknesses:
-If we need to scale this in the future, we have no process, basically each machine will have to be built individually or alternative image of linux will have to be created before being deployed
+If we need to scale this in the future, we have no process, basically each machine will have to be built individually or alternative image of linux will have to be created before being deployed.
+Also we will need to make sure all the packages are similar across all the servers.

 **AWS Method 2** (2 points)

 Description:
-Setup aws server, install docker on the server and then migrate the docker image
+Migrate docker image directly to the cloud.

 Strengths: